aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCM to SXC or Online App" h2="Export DOCM to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCM to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOCM to SXC conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that can help developers to quickly and easily create robust applications.

+The process of converting DOCM to SXC is simple and straightforward.
+It can be done in two steps.
+Firstly, using Aspose.Words for .NET, developers can export DOCM to HTML.
+This powerful component provides a wide range of features and capabilities that can help developers to quickly and easily create robust applications.
+It supports a wide range of features such as document manipulation, document conversion, document comparison, document printing, and much more.

+Once the DOCM file has been converted to HTML, developers can use Aspose.Cells for .NET to convert the HTML to SXC.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that can help developers to quickly and easily create robust applications.
+It supports a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet printing, and much more.

+By using Aspose.Total for .NET, developers can easily incorporate DOCM to SXC conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that can help developers to quickly and easily create robust applications.
+It is a comprehensive suite of components that can help developers to easily and quickly create powerful applications that can handle DOCM to SXC conversion tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}